-To conclude this chapter, while humiliation is "honorable medicine" in the old order, it turns into painful violation in the new order of human rights ideals.
+To conclude this section, while humiliation is "honorable medicine" in the old order, it turns into painful violation in the new order of human rights ideals.
 The new mindset deeply contradicts the old one and dangerous frictions and confrontations develop in the course of its emergence.
 Impatience may intensify such confrontations and bring mayhem.
 All aspects of life are affected by this transition.
 Further down, in Part II of the book, it will be discussed in more depth why and how this transition unfolds.
-At first, however, Part I will be rounded up by the following and last chapter that delineates in what way humiliation can be distilled as core discourse in human history.